Why Wear a Mask?

 On a lukewarm note, a 2013 study found that they were “better than nothing” against droplet transmission during an influenza pandemic.

 Health Belief Models are one of the most mad scientist or the most Psy Ops things about public health.
-How do you get an entire population to do participate in something that will help be better for everyone else in the long run – like washing hands?
+How do you get an entire population to participate in something that will help everyone in the long run – like washing hands?
 In 2014, a literature review of cloth mask usage was published in the Singapore Medical Journal taking a different approach to the use of cloth masks in the context of a Health Belief Model.

 Cloth masks resulted in significantly higher rates of infection than medical masks, and also performed worse than the control arm.
 The controls were HCWs who observed standard practice, which involved mask use in the majority, albeit with lower compliance than in the intervention arms.
 The control HCWs also used medical masks more often than cloth masks.
 When we analysed all mask-wearers including controls, the higher risk of cloth masks was seen for laboratory-confirmed respiratory viral infection.”